by Enoch Daniel

 Other tools that fall under the umbrella of the PAT framework are process end-point monitoring and control tools and continuous improvement and knowledge management tools.
 These tools monitor and ensure a stable link between the product design and manufacturing for effective control of the critical quality attributes.
 This also helped gaining and accumulating scientific data to the existing and future manufacturing proposals respectively.
 Knowledge tools also aid in promoting the communication links between pharma companies and regulatory bodies.

-The Commonly used PAT tools-
+What Are The Commonly Utilized PAT Tools?

 Many PAT tools from the above-mentioned categories have already marked their efficiency in the market.
-Let us brief on some of the other successful tools-
+Let us brief on some of the other successful tools:

 Out of the three regions of the infrared spectrum, the near-infrared vibrations (14000-4000 cm-1) are used in the PAT framework.
 These radiation transmittance and reflectance properties are used for quantitative and qualitative analysis.
 These are often used as real-time imaging tools for quality control and assurance in drug manufacturing units.

 Real-time monitoring quality is enabled because the NIRS is attached to a fiber optic probe, allowing for non-destructive measurement of the product's quality during the process through the sample's transmission and reflection of the NIRS.
 Multivariate statistical analysis is commonly applied to extract the quality assessment.
+However, due to the spectral complexity, overlapping bands can make result interpretation tricky.
+Therefore, infrared spectroscopy is often considered a relative tool that requires a reference method when corrections are demanded.

 A type of vibration technology, Raman Spectroscopy is provisioned with an optic laser involving a wide range of spectrum ranging from ultraviolet to near-infrared and a charged couple device (CCD).
-Its extensive use in the pharmaceutical sector is because of its quick analysis of the chemical composition and structure of a solid, liquid, gas, gel, or powder sample by examining the specific properties of their vibrational transitions
+Its extensive use in the pharmaceutical sector is because of its quick analysis of the chemical composition and structure of a solid, liquid, gas, gel, or powder sample by examining the specific properties of their vibrational transitions.

 This PAT tool is employed to identify the molecules present in a sample, and the magnitude of their intensities allows for quantifying the drug concentration in that particular sample.
 One of the biggest advantages of Raman Spectroscopy is its ability to operate both online and in-line.
+Moreover, interpretation of the results is much easier than the infra-red technology, which can be easily accomplished by simple modeling between peak heights and ratios.
+The PAT tool ensures precise and consistent monitoring of the manufacturing process in real-time, both quantitatively and qualitatively.

-Hyperspectral Chemical Imaging-
+3) Hyperspectral Chemical Imaging

 Hyperspectral Chemical Imaging combines infrared spectroscopy with digital imaging to provide both spectral (like identifying chemical composition) and spatial (like seeing where those chemicals are) information within a single framework.
 Hyperspectral imaging (HCI) can be utilized throughout a spectrum of wavelengths from 1000 to 2500 nm.